Send the link below via email or IMCopy

 Base-pair insertions or deletions

-Have a disastrous effect on the resulting protein more often than substitutions do, because they are complete additions (insertions) or losses (deletions) of nucleotide pairs in a gene.
+These have a disastrous effect on the resulting protein more often than substitutions do, because they are complete additions (insertions) or losses (deletions) of nucleotide pairs in a gene.
 Insertion or deletion of nucleotides may alter the reading frame

 (hence the term "frameshift")